tgropper/env-settings-net/README.md

             .AddJsonFile("appsettings.json", optional: false, reloadOnChange: true)
             .AddEnvironmentVariables();

-        Configuration = builder.Build("MONGO");
+        Configuration = builder.BuildAndReplacePlaceholders();
     }
     ...
 }
 ```

-**FAQ**: Why the *placeholderPrefixes*?
-Just to be sure that the values being replaced in your configuration are the one that you are expecting to be replaced.
+**NOTE**: Since version `2.0.0` the *placeholderPrefixes* argument is no longer used, since the process scans for the syntax of placeholders to replace (`${...}`).

 **IMPORTANT**: It is highly recommended that you combine this library with [`EnvSafe`](https://github.com/tgropper/env-safe-net) to prevent unexpected behaviours in runtime.
-If you forget any env var that has to replace a placeholder, then your configuration will keep that placeholder as the variable value.
+If you forget any env var that has to replace a placeholder, then your configuration will keep that placeholder as the variable value if `replaceOnEmpty` is false, or empty if `replaceOnEmpty` is true (this is de default).

 ## Example